Cold War (2012 film): Production

 Production took place in Hong Kong from October to December 2011.

 Awards and nominations

 Sequel

-A sequel, titled Cold War 2, began production in September 2015, with original cast members Aaron Kwok, Tony Leung Ka-fai, Charlie Young, Aarif Rahman and Eddie Peng, and joined by new cast members Chow Yun-fat and Janice Man.
+A sequel, titled Cold War 2, began production in September 2015, with original cast members Aaron Kwok, Tony Leung Ka-fai, Charlie Yeung, Aarif Rahman and Eddie Peng, and joined by new cast members Chow Yun-fat and Janice Man.
 Cold War 2 was released on 8 July 2016.

+In 2024, a prequel to the Cold War series started production.